Our Services

 Safety first

 While high-irradiance red light therapy is generally safe, individual responses vary.
-If you have any unexplained pain, sudden changes in health, or serious symptoms, please speak to a doctor immediately.
-You might also consider using a Medically approved LLM Symptom Checker Chat Bot to help identify what might be causing your symptoms and determine whether you need immediate care.
+If you experience any unexplained pain, sudden changes in health, or concerning symptoms, it's important to understand what might be causing them.
+You can use a free AI symptom checker to help identify potential causes and determine whether you need immediate care—all in just a few minutes.

 Red light therapy is a powerful tool, but it's not a substitute for professional medical care.
 Always consult your physician if you're pregnant, have a history of light sensitivity, or are on photosensitizing medications.
 For anything life-threatening or serious, seek immediate medical attention.